Czech Basketball Player of the Year

 The Czech Basketball Player of the Year is the annual award for the best men's Czech basketball player.
 From 1965 to 1991, the award was for the best male basketball player from the nation of Czechoslovakia, and since 1992, the award is for the best male basketball player from the nation of the Czech Republic.

-Czechoslovakian Player of the Year (1965–1991)
+Czechoslovak Player of the Year (1965–1991)

-The award for the best men's basketball player of the year, with Czechoslovakian citizenship, from 1965 to 1991.
+The award for the best men's basketball player of the year, with Czechoslovak citizenship, from 1965 to 1991.

 Czechoslovak Basketball League All-Star Five

 The Czechoslovak Basketball League All-Star Five consisted of the five basketball players that were voted as being the best players of each season's Czechoslovak Basketball League.
 The teams were selected from the 1964–65 season, through the 1991–92 season.